Clyde19-z/Pangle_iOS_SDK_Integration_Guideline/4_Fullscreen_Video_Ads.md

 ### Preload a Fullscreen video Ad

-A best practice is to load another fullscreen video in the `fullscreenVideoAdDidClose` method on `BUFullscreenVideoAdDelegate` so that the next fullscreen video starts loading as soon as the previous one is dismissed:
+A best practice is to load another fullscreen video in the `fullscreenVideoAdDidClose` method on `BUFullscreenVideoAdDelegate` so that the next fullscreen video ad starts loading as soon as the previous one is dismissed:

 ```objective-c
 - (void)fullscreenVideoAdDidClose:(BUFullscreenVideoAd *)fullscreenVideoAd {